kendo-labs/kendo-lint/README.md

 extension, but it can be forced with either `--js` or `--html`.

 To output results as a JSON array, pass `--json`.

+## API

+    var kendoLint = require("kendo-lint");

+### lintJS(code, filename)

+    var results = kendoLint.lintJS(code, filename);

+Use this if you already have the code in memory.
+No file is read, the `filename` argument is just included in the results array, which will contain objects like this:

+    { filename: filename,
+      message: "Warning message",
+      line: the line number,
+      col: the column }

+### lintJSFile(filename, callback)

+Pass the full path to the file to lint.
+Your callback is invoked with two arguments, `error` and `results`.

+### lintHTML(code, filename)

+Use this to lint HTML code.
+It's similar to `lintJS`, except that for the time being we cannot report line/column information.

+### lintHTMLFile(filename, callback)

+Similar to `lintJSFile`, but for HTML code.

 ## What it does